We don’t know what causes all mouth or oropharyngeal cancers. But there are some factors that can increase your risk of developing it.

-People who have had a mouth or orpharyngeal cancer have an increased risk of getting a second one.
+People who have had a mouth or oropharyngeal cancer have an increased risk of getting a second one.

-People who have the following cancers are also at increased risk of mouth and orpharyngeal cancer:
+People who have the following cancers are also at increased risk of mouth and oropharyngeal cancer:

 - cancer of the food pipe (oesophagus)